mdsheraj123/mdsheraj123.github.io/_posts/2020-11-21-How-to-regulate-the-harmful-effects-of-social-media%3F.md

 This is how Democracy moves from a tyranny of the majority to an inclusive one where we, in our huge IQ realize the need for a constitution, rights to all and protection for minorities even when it does not seem like it would benefit the majority directly/in the sort run, for the betterment of all of us collectively.

-Democracy turns into a tyranny of the majority when we cannot use our collective intelligence due to polarization/ propoganda etc. This is what polarizing political parties like the Indian party BJP need to win elections \- polarize and exploit the majority when you can never win by collective intelligence alone due to your ideologies.
+Democracy turns into a tyranny of the majority when we cannot use our collective intelligence due to polarization/ propoganda etc. This is what polarizing political parties need to win elections \- polarize and exploit the majority when you can never win by collective intelligence alone due to your ideologies.

 One guiding principle to regulate social media could be to not have